rexresearch

 shaft and to be relatively torsionally rotated with respect to

 the rotating shaft.
-The wing-flapping flying apparatus generates
+The wing-flapping flying apparatus

-lift throughout an entire wing-flapping movement without
+generates lift throughout an entire wing-flapping movement

-the wing-flapping movement.
-Therefore, the wing-flapping flying
+other half of the wing-flapping movement.
+Therefore, the

-apparatus can provide not only a stable flight but also a softly
+wing-flapping flying apparatus can provide not only a stable

-hovering or ascending and descending flight.
+flight but also a softly hovering or ascending and descending

 Flapping wing mechanism for a model aircraft